-- 1.1 Design, implement and evaluate preventive interventions at the population level - 2.2 Manage a patient with non-traditional cardiovascular risk factors - 4.2 Manage the work-up of an athlete with suspected or known cardiovascular disease
+- Multiple consultant reports - Multi-source feedback - 2.2 Manage a patient with non-traditional cardiovascular risk factors (level 4) - 4.2 Manage the work-up of an athlete with suspected or known cardiovascular disease (level 4)

-341 5.
-Assessment of clinical competences using EPA's 342
+5. Assessment of clinical competences using EPA's

 One important aspect in the concept of EPAs is the assessment of clinical competencies.
-EPAs provide a framework for trainers to perform easy, formative and repeated assessments of trainees during their sub-specialty training, which help to adjust the trainee's level of independence.41 Optimally, these assessments should be integrated into routine clinical care.
+EPAs provide a framework for trainers to perform easy, formative and repeated assessments of trainees during their sub-specialty training, which help to adjust the trainee's level of independence.
+Optimally, these assessments should be integrated into routine clinical care.
 The competencies of the trainees will further increase after completing the training in line with their continuous professional development.
 Consulting more experienced colleagues or other experts in complex cases should not be judged as need for supervision, but as a clinical reality in times of rapid increasing medical knowledge.
 When a trainee is able to execute an EPA in routine cases in an independent manner and to assume the expected professional responsibilities, the highest level of independence is achieved.

-Suitable tools for the assessment of EPAs depend on the nature of the activity and are proposed in the assessment section of each EPA (Table 3).41
+Suitable tools for the assessment of EPAs depend on the nature of the activity and are proposed in the assessment section of each EPA $(Table\ 4)$ .